dchristian3188/dchristian3188.github.io/_posts/2017-05-24-Creating A DSC Class-Based Resource.md

 - [Wrapping Up](#wrapping-up)

 <!-- /TOC -->
+# Why Use Classes
+I always felt that creating a MOF-Based resource was clunky.
+Writing the functions was pretty straight forward but I didn't like having to generate the schema mof.
+This was especially true if I had to add additional parameters to the resource.
+Classes just make working with DSC easier and you never had to touch the resource designer kit again.
 # Declaring A Resource
 The example for today will be a resource to update the drive label.
 To define our new resource, we start by creating a class.